 The eastern end of the beach towards the Nai Harn resort is an excellent spot for snorkelling.
 There are no shops at the beach that rent out snorkelling gear, so be sure to bring your own.

 How to get there: The Ao Sane Beach is located just a short drive away from Nai Harn Beach.
 One can access the beach through the Le Meridien Phuket Yacht Club parking lot, or through the road after the Nai Harn Resort.

-The Boo Island (Crab Island) found at the north end of the Kata Beach is a perfect spot for snorkelling.
+The Boo Island (Crab Island) found at the north end of the Kata Beach is a perfect spot for snorkelling in Phuket.
 The island boasts a spectacular coral reef, with some unusual aquatic creatures.
 The south side of the island has a reef approximately 400 metres away, which one can swim to if they wish to.
 The beach also offers facilities to rent out snorkelling gear.

 How to get there: The Kata Yai Beach is located on the west coast of Phuket and is about 20 kilometres away from the central Phuket town.
 It can be reached directly by road, as it is located around the Laem Sai headland, south of Karon beach.